-Well-Read Mom (WRM) accompanies women in the reading of great books and spiritual classics to encourage personal growth, friendship, and meaningful conversations in order to explore the human condition and reorient ourselves to what is good, beautiful, and true.
+Well-Read Mom accompanies women in the reading of great books and spiritual classics to encourage personal growth, friendship, and meaningful conversations in order to explore the human condition and reorient ourselves to what is good, beautiful, and true.

-Our book selections for each year correspond to one of the themes of a woman's life: mother, daughter, sister, friend, worker, pilgrim, contemplative, artist, and sister.
+Our book selections for each year correspond to a theme of a woman's life; such as: mother, daughter, sister, friend, worker, pilgrim, contemplative, artist, sister, family, giver, seeker, and father.